 When bidding was concluded for the shares of the Mexican airport group that became ASUR, the Ministry of Infrastructure, Communications and Transportation agreed that the concessionaire could amortize the value of the concession at an annual rate of 15.0% for tax purposes.
 Contrary to this decision, in February 2012, the Ministry of Finance and Public Credit determined that this agreement was invalid and that the rate should instead be 2.0%.
 We filed an appeal in April 2012 to overturn this determination.
-In May 2013, while our appeal was pending, the Mexican federal government implemented a tax amnesty program for federal taxes, in which we participated by paying Ps.128.3 million to settle the claim with the Ministry of Finance and Public Credit solely with respect to income taxes.
+In May 2013, while our appeal was pending, the Mexican federal government implemented a tax amnesty program for federal taxes, in which we participated by paying Ps.
+128.3 million to settle the claim with the Ministry of Finance and Public Credit solely with respect to income taxes.
 Our participation in the tax amnesty program, however, had no impact on our separate appeal of the amount of distributions owed by the Company under the mandatory employee statutory profit sharing regime established by Mexican federal labor laws.
-As of April 17, 2023, our appeal is still pending resolution with respect to such distributions.
-If we were to lose the appeal, we estimate that we would be required to pay an additional Ps.116.0 million.
+In September 2023, Quintana Roo's Tax Authority determined that the Company owed Ps.
+99.8 million in distributions under the mandatory employee statutory profit sharing regime.
+We have appealed this resolution via an annulment action which, as of April 15, 2024, is still pending to be resolved.
+If we were to lose the appeal, we estimate that we would be required to pay an additional Ps.
+99.8 million in distributions under the mandatory employee statutory profit sharing regime.